Strategies to Increase Retail Traffic Conversion

 2. Observe Store Operations to Identify Why Customers Are Not Buying

-Simple observation is another way to identify reasons why your customers are not buying.
+Simple observation is another way to identify the reasons why your customers may not be buying.
 Walk your aisles or stacks discreetly and observe your customers.
 Are they looking for something that they just can’t find?
 Or has the item been shelved incorrectly?
 Is there an associate nearby?
 If so, are they available to help the customer?
 What about your store’s merchandising?
 Is it causing the customer to look twice?

 By simply taking the time to watch your customers and jot down some notes, you will be able to determine a few ways that you can begin increasing your retail traffic conversion rate.
 If you make any changes based on your observations, you will then be able to see if your changes helped by looking at the traffic data.

 3. Develop Sales Associate Training and Set Goals to Help Conversion

 Your employees are the ones on the front line dealing with customer after customer every day.
 It is likely that they may see and experience things that you do not.
 Talk to them.
 Why do they think that people don’t buy?
 How do they believe the store could improve?

 Make sure that your staff understands what retail traffic conversion is and how each one of them has a hand in influencing it.
 Conduct a staff meeting where you determine targeted goals for your retail traffic conversion rates.
 Turn it into a collaborative or competitive staff effort that will be rewarded somehow.
 Either way, get the staff excited about increasing your conversion rates.
 If your staff isn’t passionate about improving conversion rates, then conversion rates will not go up, no matter what you try to do on your own.
 Once you get your staff excited about improving retail traffic conversion, you can train them in effective ways to help customers and encourage them to buy.

 Follow these three steps and you will find that your retail traffic conversion rates will increase.